suchja/wine/README.md

 - `suchja/wine:latest` - Provides the latest stable release of wine (currently 1.6.2) based on a `debian:jessie` base image.
 Although this is the latest stable release of wine, it is quite old (around 2 years).
 Thus not everything will properly work. **Docker images size: around 480MB**
 - `suchja/wine:dev1.7.38` - Provides one of the most recent development releases of wine (version 1.7.38 from March 6, 2015).
 Wine seems to be best supported on Ubuntu.
 Thus up to date development releases are easily accessible for Ubunut users, but somehow difficult to get for Debian users.
 Therefore this image is based on `ubuntu:14.04`. **Docker image size: around 850MB**

+As long as you have an application, which does not require a specific .NET framework version or you are doing other fancy things, you probably will be satisfied by `suchja/wine:latest`.

+I tried installing .NET 4.0 framework from Microsoft on `suchja/wine:latest` without any success.
+That's the reason why there is `suchja/wine:dev1.7.38`
+.
+So if you like to be on the bleeding edge of wine or need for example a recent version of the .NET framework from Microsoft, this is the version for you.

 I'm working on a proper solution to base the stable and the development release on the same linux distribution.
 As I'm in favour of `debian:jessie`, I'm trying to get an up to date development release of wine for it.
+However, getting signed packages or building wine from scratch takes some more time for investigation.

 ###Provided core packages
 This image provides the following core packages in addition to the ones contained in the parent image(s):

 - [Wine](https://www.winehq.org) - Allows you to run applications developed for Microsoft Windows on a Linux machine
 - [winetricks](http://www.winetricks.org) - Tool to install and update some of the important packages for Wine (e.g. .NET Framework)

 A Docker Image providing [Wine](https://www.winehq.org) and the latest version of [winetricks](http://www.winetricks.org).

 ###Docker image structure
 I'm a big fan of the *separation of concerns (SoC)* principle.
 Therefore I try to create Dockerfiles with mainly one responsibility.
 Thus it happens that an image is using a base image, which is using another base image, ...
 Here you see all the base images used for this image:

->[ubuntu:14.04](https://github.com/tianon/docker-brew-ubuntu-core/blob/7fef77c821d7f806373c04675358ac6179eaeaf3/trusty/Dockerfile) The base ubuntu 14.04 (aka Trusty) image from docker library
+>[ubuntu:14.04](https://github.com/tianon/docker-brew-ubuntu-core/blob/7fef77c821d7f806373c04675358ac6179eaeaf3/trusty/Dockerfile) The base ubuntu 14.04 (aka Trusty) image from docker library, when using `suchja/wine:dev1.7.38`
+>[debian:jessie](https://github.com/tianon/docker-brew-debian/blob/188b27233cedf32048ee12378e8f8c6fc0fc0cb4/jessie/Dockerfile) The base debian jessie image from docker library, when using `suchja/wine:latest`
 >>[suchja/x11client](https://registry.hub.docker.com/u/suchja/x11client/dockerfile/) Allows to display any X Window content in a separate container ([suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/))
 >>>[suchja/wine](https://registry.hub.docker.com/u/suchja/wine/dockerfile/) This image

 ##Usage
+First of all you should decide for a [Tag](#Tags).
+In the following examples I'm assuming you go for the stable release, which is `suchja/wine:latest`
+.

+###Headless (no GUI)
+If you don't care about any graphical output from wine, you can simply start your container like this:

+`docker run --rm -it --entrypoint /bin/bash suchja/wine:latest`

+Using the `--entrypoint` option instead of providing a command, gives you some information on the command line each time wine is trying to make some output into a window.
+Additionally it suppresses the execution of the entrypoint script from base image `suchja/x11client`.

+###GUI via `suchja/x11server`
+If you like to see the graphical output, you first need to run a container based on [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/):
 Starting a container from this image can be done as follows:

+`docker run -d --name display -e VNC_PASSWORD=newPW -p 5900:5900 suchja/x11server`

+Now you can start the wine container like this:

-`docker run --rm -it --link display:xserver --volumes-from display suchja/wine /bin/bash`
+`docker run --rm -it --link display:xserver --volumes-from display suchja/wine:latest /bin/bash`

 The `--link display:xserver` and `--volumes-from display` option is only required, if graphical output from wine shall be shown via [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/).
 Otherwise these two options can be omitted.
 Then `wine` will show warning messages, because it is not able to display graphical output.

-For the above container to properly run, you must first start the x11server container:

-`docker run -d --name display -e VNC_PASSWORD=newPW -p 5900:5900 suchja/x11server`

 ###Initialize wine
 There is no initialized wine prefix in the container.
 Thus your first action in the container should be something like:

-`wine wineboot --init`
+`wine wineboot --update`

 This will give you warnings indicating that the X server is not running or that $DISPLAY is not defined, if you have not properly linked to a running container of [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/).
 Obviously this is okay and can be ignored, if Wine is only used to run console applications.

+I haven't investigated it fully, but it seems that `wine wineboot --update` is better for creating the prefix than `wine wineboot --init`.
+During update wine-mono as well as wine-gecko is properly installed into the prefix.
+This seems not to be true for init.

 Out of the box Wine is configured to run a 32-bit Windows (`WINEARCH=win32`).
-You can change this by setting the environment variable `WINEARCH` to nothing before you initialize your prefix.
+You can change this by setting the environment variable `WINEARCH` to nothing **before** you initialize your prefix.
 Simply type the following command:

 `export WINEARCH=''`